 - Illustration credits are required (for example, “All illustrations by author”).

 - Prepare a list of captions at the end of the document on a separate page.

-Contributors must obtain a copy of owner’s permission to reproduce any non-original illustrations, and submit it once the paper is accepted for publication.
-Please note, the author pays the required fees for permission to reproduce illustrations.
+Contributors must obtain a copy of an owner’s permission to reproduce any non-original illustrations that are not in the public domain, and submit it once the paper is accepted for publication.
+Note that the author pays any required fees for permission to reproduce illustrations.

-- Please enclose all punctuation (except semicolons) inside quotation marks
+- Enclose all punctuation (except semicolons) inside quotation marks.

-- Please spell out numbers one through one hundred and round numbers
+- Spell out numbers one through one hundred and round numbers.